 No congressional district map shall be drawn to favor or disfavor a political party or candidates.

-Districts shall be geographically compact.
+Districts shall be geographically contiguous and compact.

 The Voting Rights Act and other state and federal laws that protect minority representation shall be respected.